viyadb/website/docs/usage.md

 Parameters:

  * name - Column name
- * field - Input field name, which allows to create different metrics based on a single field (defaults to metric name itself)
+ * field - Use alternative input field name (defaults to the column name itself)
  * type - Numeric type (see below)

 Supported numeric types are: